frendsick/games/nine_card_puzzle/README.md

 <p>The program tests all the possible neighbors for the single cards, then all the possible continuations to all of the possible pairs.
 Once a card is placed to the edge of the 3x3 grid, it places the next one below the first cards.</p>

-<p>In the best case scenario the program should only find one 3x3 configuration which is the correct one.
-However there is still some bug lying in the code which denies that wonder from me.
-In any case it is good enough that the correct 3x3 configuration is found in the found <i>possible</i> configurations.</p>

 <p>I guess this program <i>should</i> work with another nine card puzzle as well but I have not tested it.
 Just change the <b><i>all_card_sides</i></b> constant values in <i>ninecards.cpp</i>.
 This code always uses the numbers (+-) 2, 3, 6 and 7 so just map those numbers to correspond to images in cards.
 The other half should be <b>+</b> and the other is <b>-</b>.</p>

 ![The program in action](solve.png)